 P.S.
 For whom the data distortion by LoadRunner Analysis can be dangerous

-It can be assumed that if your operation’s TPS is smaller than the granularity parameter then there is no distortions in your data.
+It can be assumed that if your operation’s TPS is smaller than the granularity parameter, your data will have no distortions.
 But that’s just a hypothesis.
-If several users are starting to work, there is still a probability that while the test is running some transactions will be performed in the same time interval that equals to your granularity.
-It this case there can be data aggregation, so it can influence the end results.
-But we have not researched how this two approaches depend on TPS.
+If several users start to work, there is still a probability that while the test runs, some transactions will be performed at the same interval that equals your granularity.
+In this case, there can be data aggregation, so it can influence the results.
+However, we have not researched how these two approaches depend on TPS.
 We’ll do it in the future.

 How to determine granularity for a saved session.